haproxy/haproxy/doc/lua-api/index.rst

   The amount of time to wait is specified as the value parameter, in seconds.

-  The timeout modes are bot implemented, the only settable timeout is the inactivity time waiting for complete the internal buffer send or waiting for receive data.
+  The timeout modes are not implemented, the only settable timeout is the inactivity time waiting for complete the internal buffer send or waiting for receive data.

   :param class_socket socket: Is the manipulated Socket.
-  :param integer value: The timeout value.
+  :param float value: The timeout value.
+Use flotting point to specify
+    milliseconds.

 .. _regex_class: